The Lord Promises a Greater Exodus Home

 God’s coming act of restoration will redefine Israel’s understanding of redemption by surpassing the Exodus in scope and significance.

-7 “Therefore behold, the days come,” says Yahweh, “that they will no more say, ‘As Yahweh lives, who brought up the children of Israel out of the land of Egypt;’
+7 So behold, the days are coming, declares the LORD, when they will no longer say, ‘As surely as the LORD lives, who brought the Israelites up out of the land of Egypt.’

-8 but, ‘As Yahweh lives, who brought up and who led the offspring of the house of Israel out of the north country, and from all the countries where I had driven them.’
-Then they will dwell in their own land.”
+8 Instead they will say, ‘As surely as the LORD lives, who brought and led the descendants of the house of Israel up out of the land of the north and all the other lands to which He had banished them.’
+Then they will dwell once more in their own land.”

 God’s coming act of restoration will redefine Israel’s understanding of redemption by surpassing the Exodus in scope and significance.